A. E. Housman: Early life

 Home of Housman from 1860 to 1873 and from 1878 to 1882.
 His younger brother Laurence was born here in 1865.

-The eldest of seven children, Housman was born at Valley House in Fockbury, a hamlet on the outskirts of Bromsgrove in Worcestershire, to Sarah Jane (née Williams, married 17 June 1858 in Woodchester, Gloucester) and Edward Housman (whose family came from Lancaster), and was baptised on 24 April 1859 at Christ Church, in Catshill.
+The eldest of seven children, Housman was born at Valley House in Fockbury, a hamlet on the outskirts of Bromsgrove in Worcestershire, to Sarah Jane (née Williams, married 17 June 1858 in Woodchester, Gloucestershire) and Edward Housman (whose family came from Lancaster), and was baptised on 24 April 1859 at Christ Church, Catshill.
 His mother died on his twelfth birthday, and his father, a country solicitor, then married an elder cousin, Lucy, in 1873.
 Two of his siblings became prominent writers, sister Clemence Housman and brother Laurence Housman.

-Housman was educated at King Edward's School in Birmingham and later Bromsgrove School, where he revealed his academic promise and won prizes for his poems.
-In 1877, he won an open scholarship to St John's College, Oxford and went there to study classics.
+At the age of eleven Housman entered Bromsgrove School (then known as the Grammar School of King Edward VI, Bromsgrove), where he won many prizes in classical subjects, English verse, and other subjects.
+In 1877, he won an open scholarship to St John's College, Oxford, and went there to study classics.
 Although introverted by nature, Housman formed strong friendships with two roommates, Moses John Jackson (1858–1923) and A. W. Pollard.
 Though Housman obtained a first in classical Moderations in 1879, his dedication to textual analysis led him to neglect the ancient history and philosophy that formed part of the Greats curriculum.
 Accordingly, he failed the Finals and had to return humiliated in Michaelmas term to resit the exam so as to at least gain a lower-level pass degree.
 Though some attribute Housman's unexpected performance in his exams directly to his unrequited feelings for Jackson, most biographers adduce more obvious causes.
 Housman was indifferent to philosophy and overconfident in his exceptional gifts and he spent too much time with his friends.
 He may also have been distracted by news of his father's desperate illness.